 In India and Bangladesh, rug weaving has traditionally been regarded as a side income.
 The work has been done at home or in unregulated factories, and workers have often had to face a reality of irregular and unpredictable orders, work and income.
 On top of that, agents controlled the business and earned the money.

 Finding a new way

-Firstly we provided the weavers with regular work in a safe environment, with legal, regulated wages plus benefits such as holidays and transport.
+Weavers were provided with regular work in a safe environment and regulated wages plus benefits.
 We also set up two schools, where trainees are paid while they’re learning.”

 I’ve been working on the new loom for six months and it’s so much better.
 I don’t have to work with a partner and there’s no pressure on my back.”